 Utilities & Taxes

 The Village uses groundwater (well) as the primary source of our drinking water.
-The well uses the ground as a natural physical filter which means that the Village does not have to have a water treatment plant like many local governments.
+The well uses the ground as a natural physical filter which means that the Village does not require a water treatment plant like many communities.
 Our water is tested regularly and the results of those tests are posted on this webpage.
 The well water is pumped to two reservoirs.
 The Village also maintains a surface water intake on McKelvie Creek as a backup source of drinking water.

 Water Quality Testing

 All water suppliers in British Columbia are required to monitor water that reaches consumers.
 Island Health has established water testing requirements as a condition of the Village’s Operating Permit.
 The Village has developed and will implement operating procedures to ensure all testing is carried out in accordance with our Operating Permit.
 This will include development of a well head protection plan.

 The Village of Tahsis water system capacity can easily handle a population in excess of 2,500.
 The sewage system has two treatment plants.
 The second treatment plant was established in anticipation of additional subdivisions, so the Village sewage system has capacity for future growth.